 Italy is synonymous with beauty, and it’s beaches are no exception.
-The island of Sardinia, in particular, is a summer holiday paradise with endless white sandy beaches and turquoise seas.
+Just the islands of Sardinia and Sicily alone are a summer paradise with endless white sandy beaches and turquoise seas, and that’s before you even reach the mainland.

 RABBIT BEACH, LAMPEDUSA